ILANZ, In-House Lawyers Association of New Zealand

 Who are the Officers?

-These are the roles of President, Vice-president, Treasurer, and Secretary.
+These are the roles of President, Vice-President, Treasurer, and Secretary.
 More information on these roles appears below.

 What is the process of standing for election to the Committee?